 Little Things, Big Jobs

 Description: Who runs the world?
 BUGS!
-During this fun and hands on program students will get the chance to learn about three major roles arthropods have in our ecosystem.
-We’ll talk about the importance of pollination, the balancing act of predation, and the dirty but messy world of decomposition.
+During this fun, hands-on program students will get the chance to learn about three major roles arthropods have in our ecosystem.
+We’ll talk about the importance of pollination, the balancing act of predation, and the dirty and messy world of decomposition.

 Grade: Kindergarten – 4th